The Church of Jesus Christ of Latter-day Saints in China

-The Church of Jesus Christ of Latter-day Saints (LDS Church) (耶稣基督后期圣徒教会 (耶穌基督後期聖徒教會, yēsūjīdūhòuqīshèngtújiàohuì)) has a limited presence in the People's Republic of China and is subject to legal restrictions on the Chinese mainland.
-Mormonism is not one of the five religions officially recognized by the government of China.
-Although returned overseas Chinese converts and foreign Latter-day Saints who live in China did attended in-country sacrament meetings until its ban in 2025, Chinese nationals and expatriates did not attend the same meetings, and the LDS Church has directed its non-Chinese members to avoid proselytizing in mainland China.
+The Church of Jesus Christ of Latter-day Saints (耶稣基督后期圣徒教会 (耶穌基督後期聖徒教會, yēsūjīdūhòuqīshèngtújiàohuì)) has a limited presence in the People's Republic of China and is subject to legal restrictions in mainland China.
+China has five officially recognized religions recognized by the state government, and this church is not one of them.
+Although returned overseas Chinese converts and foreign Latter-day Saints who live in China did attend in-country sacrament meetings until its ban in 2025, Chinese nationals and expatriates did not attend the same meetings, and the church has directed its non-Chinese members to avoid proselytizing in mainland China.
 Under the general secretaryship of Xi Jinping, various congregations have been banned throughout the country.

 History

 Qing Dynasty

-LDS missionaries briefly visited Asia in 1851.
+Church missionaries briefly visited Asia in 1851.
 Three missionaries—Hosea Stout, James Lewis, and Chapman Duncan—arrived in Hong Kong, which was, at that time, a British colony, on April 28, 1853.
 Missionary efforts in Hong Kong did not succeed, as both locals and colonists did not welcome the religious message and the local climate, culture, and language posed problems for proselytism.
 The three missionaries could not afford to learn the language and received negative press coverage in Hong Kong.
 Meanwhile, another religious movement, the God Worshipping Society, instigated the Taiping Rebellion, preventing missionaries from going to the mainland.
 The missionaries left on June 22, 1853; no further missionary activities were conducted in China in the 19th century.

 In 1910, missionary Alma O. Taylor visited China.
 His report to church leaders on the possibility of a proselytization campaign was negative.

-1921 visit by LDS Church leaders
+Republic of China

-Future LDS Church president, David O. McKay, travelled to China with Hugh Cannon in 1921, symbolically consecrating China to missionary efforts without beginning an actual missionary campaign.
+Future church president, David O. McKay, travelled to China with Hugh Cannon in 1921, symbolically consecrating China to missionary efforts without beginning an actual missionary campaign.
 Cannon wrote that in the aftermath of China's ongoing famine, unrest, and recent humiliations on the part of foreign powers, China needed "someone to plead her cause before the throne of grace."
 McKay's dedicatory prayer hoped for political stability and a cessation of superstition.

-The People's Republic of China
+People's Republic of China

-In 1949, the LDS Church began missionary activities in Hong Kong and Macao, but was unable to visit the mainland due to the Communist victory in the Chinese Civil War.
+In 1949, the church began missionary activities in Hong Kong and Macao, but was unable to visit the mainland due to the Communist victory in the Chinese Civil War.
 The Chinese Civil War and the Korean War hampered the missionary efforts.
 The Hong Kong mission, with 9 missionaries and 14 Chinese converts, closed on February 6, 1951.

 In 1956, missionary activities returned in Hong Kong and were initiated in Taiwan.
 Since then, the church has experienced "stable and moderate growth" in Taiwan, Hong Kong, and Macao.